ddev/ddev/docs/users/performance.md

 * You can cause an explicit sync with `ddev mutagen sync` and see syncing status with `ddev mutagen status`.
 Note that both `ddev start` and `ddev stop` automatically force a mutagen sync.
 * If you do composer actions inside the container (with `ddev ssh`) you'll probably want to do a `ddev mutagen sync` to make sure they get synced as soon as possible, although most people won't ever notice the difference and mutagen will get it synced soon enough.
 * Keep backups.
 Mutagen syncing is an experimental feature.
-* The mutagen integration by default does not sync VCS directories like .git into the container, but this can be changed with advanced configuration options.
-(This means that by default you cannot do git operations inside the container with mutagen turned on.)

 ### Advanced Mutagen configuration options